• Ticket Fines and Penalties in Florida

 DUI Surcharges

 Convictions related to driving under the influence (DUI) of alcohol or drugs carry additional fines and penalties.
-Typically, these do not vary by county.
+These do not vary by county.

 Driving School Election Fee